femiaf13/manatee-fitness/README.md

 # Manatee Fitness

 Manatee Fitness is a calorie counting and nutrition tracking food diary highly inspired by the wonderful work done over at [Waistline](https://github.com/davidhealey/waistline).
-Seriously it's a great app and I have so much respect for the work they've done.
-The biggest difference is that this project uses Tauri instead of Cordova.
+Seriously it's a great app and I have a ton of respect for the work they've done.
+I've had some pain points with the UX of Waistline and am using this project as a fresh start to address those!

 Manatee Fitness is free and open source.
 There will be no ads, no tracking, and every effort taken to make it as usable without an internet connection as possible.